lukensmall/pkg_ping/README.md

    Useful when you are running a pre-release snapshot without available release mirrors or...are just curious?

 -p searches for previous release package folders!
 It subtracts .1 to your version and searches for the release.

+-P skips where it ping()s a mirror a couple times in rapid succession to optimize the network for a download.

 -n searches for next release package folders!
 It adds .1 to your version and searches for the release.